List of Crazy Ex-Girlfriend characters: Dr. Noelle Akopian

-Rebecca's therapist whom she often ignores advice from.
-Rebecca initially goes to meet with Dr. Akopian to get a prescription and after not being given one, she and Heather break into her house to steal the prescription pad.
-After being caught, she states that she will not call the police if Rebecca agrees to do therapy.
+Rebecca's therapist, whose advice she often ignores.
+Rebecca initially goes to meet with Dr. Akopian to get a prescription.
+After not being given one, she and Heather break into her house to steal the prescription pad.
+After being caught, Akopian states that she will not call the police if Rebecca agrees to undergo therapy.
 Noelle and Rebecca are seated next to each other on a flight to New York, where Rebecca has a dream in which Dr. Akopian (as a dream ghost) shows her the truth about her life in West Covina.
 When Rebecca later is near to figuring out the root of her problems, Josh proposes to her in Noelle's office, angering her.
 In season three, Rebecca goes to Dr. Akopian when she is diagnosed with Borderline Personality Disorder to try and change this.
 Instead, Dr. Akopian explains the reality of her diagnosis.